webu/django-neuralyzer/README.md

 ## Management command

-Ensure that all field of your model are anonymizable:
+Ensure that all field of your model are handle by the neuralyzer:

-1. add `django_anonymizable` at the end of your `INSTALLED_APPS`
+1. add `django_neuralyzer` at the end of your `INSTALLED_APPS`
 2. run the `ensure_fields_are_handled` command

 ```shell
 django-manage ensure_fields_are_handled
 ```

+## Why neuralyzer ?

+In [Men in Black](https://meninblack.fandom.com/wiki/Neuralyzer), a "neuralyzer" is a tool that wipe the mind of anybody who sees the flash via isolating and editing certain element of their memory.

+This is what exactly what this django package intend to do (remove or fake some element of instances), so we find it funny to name it like that.